mattvenn/multi_project_tools/docs/project_spec.md

 ## GDS

 GDS, LEF and post synth netlist files.
-These are used to check size, layers and LVS.
-With LVS correct, module interface can be verified and number of tristate buffers verified.
+These are used to layers and LVS.
+With LVS correct, module interface can be verified.

     gds:
       directory: "gds"          # directory containing the following files: